alexbarton/homebrew-alex/README.md

 The following additional `brew` subcommands are provided by this repository:

 `brew rdeps <installed_formula>`
 : Show "reverse dependencies" of a formula.
 The reverse of `brew deps`.
+This is a simple wrapper for `brew uses --installed --recursive`.

 `brew run`
 : Combine `brew update`, `brew outdated`, `brew upgrade` and `brew cleanup`